Modified mean curvature flow of entire locally Lipschitz radial graphs in hyperbolic space: Interior gradient estimates

 \section{Interior gradient estimates}

-The MMCF \eqref{MMCF0} for complete radial graphs is a (degenerate) quasi-linear parabolic PDE, see \eqref{MMCF1}, and we would like to use the conventional maximum principle techniques to obtain the interior estimates.
-In order to achieve this, we first need to find an appropriate space-time cut-off function.
-To do so, we let $r(x)$ be the hyperbolic distance from a point $x \in\mathbb{H}^{n+1}$ to the $x_{n+1}$-axis, then where $|x|_E = \sqrt{\langle x,x\rangle_E}$, see e.g. \cite[Cor.
+The MMCF \eqref{MMCF0} for complete radial graphs is a (degenerate) quasi-linear parabolic PDE, see \eqref{MMCF1}.
+We would like to use the conventional maximum principle techniques to obtain interior estimates.
+Similar interior estimates were obtained in \cite[Section 9]{LX12} using the same techniques.
+However, the estimate there is not uniform in $\epsilon$ and therefore it is not sufficient in our current case.
+In order to overcome the degeneracy at infinity of the PDE and achieve the uniform interior estimate, we first need to find an appropriate space-time cut-off function.
+To do so, we let $r(x)$ be the hyperbolic distance from a point $x \in\mathbb{H}^{n+1}$ to the $x_{n+1}$-axis.
+Then where $|x|_E = \sqrt{\langle x,x\rangle_E}$, see e.g. \cite[Cor.
 A.5.8.]{BP}.
 In the following, we let $\mathbf{z} = \frac{x}{|x|_E}$.

 \begin{proposition} \end{proposition}

 \begin{proof} Notice

 Moreover, we have